 "Not good."
 Buffy stated as she went straight for the couch and pulled up her shirt to expose her wound.

 Giles followed her in concern, but when he saw the blood-filled gash he cried, "Oh Lord!
 Buffy, what happened?
-Are you alright?"
+Are you all right?"

 "I almost lost, Giles," Buffy said in a whisper.
 "It was close."

-The Watcher moved a bit closer to her as he began bandaging around the wound and gently replied, "But you didn't lose, you're going to be alright, Buffy."
+The watcher moved a bit closer as he bandaged around the wound.
+"But you didn't lose, you're going to be all right, Buffy."

 "There you are," Giles breathed a sigh of relief.
 "The bone bruises should be better by tomorrow, but those lacerations need to be looked after for a couple of days."

 "He was there tonight," Buffy explained.
-"There were four big ugly demons who summoned a bigger and uglier demon and he killed the leader as I killed his minions."
+"There were four big ugly demons who summoned a bigger and uglier demon and he killed the leader while I killed his minions."

 "Wow, big night without even knowing it."
 Buffy mused as she began to pick at her cuticles.

-Giles noticed his Slayer begin her nervous habit and scooted closer to her asking, "Buffy, are you sure you're alright?"
+Giles noticed his slayer begin her nervous habit and scooted closer to her.
+"Buffy, is something on your mind?"

 Buffy sighed at his caring question and looked at him with watery eyes.
-Rupert removed his glasses and rested his hand on her shoulder in comfort so she would know that it was all right now.
-Nevertheless, it wasn't.
+Rupert removed his glasses and rested his hand on her shoulder.
+She looked at his hand but not a muscle in her body relaxed.

-Giles rubbed her arm in understanding before he removed it and went to clean his glasses in order to answer with, "Buffy, you already have more powerful protection than any other Slayer has ever had.
-You have family and friends who love you and want to help you and a Watcher who cares about you more than what's required.
-I doubt that there is any more you could have, especially since Slayers are normally meant to be alone."
+Giles rubbed her arm in understanding before he removed it and went to clean his glasses.
+Gathering his thoughts, he responded, "Buffy, you already have more powerful protection than any other slayer recorded as you have your family and friends.
+There is no more you could have as slayers are meant to fight alone."

 The young girl sat forward on the couch and stared up at the man who had looked out for her as much as father would.
 "It's not enough, Giles.
 I need to feel safe if I'm going to stay alive."